 Why we finally said yes to satellite TV

-We have been on the road in our caravan for just over six months.
+We have been on the road in our caravan for more than a year.
 Much of that trip has involved travelling and staying in some very remote locations for extended periods of time.
-We had intended to keep ourselves entertained by bringing along a collection of Blu-ray movies and TV shows.
-Problem is, there is only so many times you can watch the same things over and over again.
+We had intended to keep ourselves entertained by bringing along a collection of Bluray movies and TV shows.
+Problem is, there are only so many times you can watch the same things over and over again.

 There is another problem that we didn’t anticipate.
 While in Cape York, the country had a change of prime minister that we didn’t know about for a week after it happened.
 Surprisingly, internet access across much of remote Australia is sadly lacking.
 If you want to stay in touch with the world while visiting the best remote locations in this country, a satellite TV system is almost essential.